High-risk · Article 6 · Annex III

 Commission publishes draft guidelines on classification of high-risk AI systems

-The European Commission has published draft guidelines on the classification of artificial intelligence (AI) as high-risk systems.
+The European Commission has published draft guidelines for classifying artificial intelligence (AI) as high-risk systems.
 These guidelines aim to help providers and users assess whether a system is classified as high-risk.
-High-risk systems are those that could endanger health, safety, or fundamental rights.
+The guidelines are part of the AI Act and will complement other guidelines for compliance with obligations for high-risk AI systems.

 Source: European Commission